HD Ferries

-The HD1 ship and the Commodore Clipper (Condor Ferries).

-HD Ferries was a fast catamaran Channel Islands ferry service between Jersey, Guernsey and Brittany.
-HD Ferries had daily departures (six crossings per day; average crossing time per leg of just one hour) from the port of Saint Helier (Jersey) to St Peter Port (Guernsey) and then to St Malo.
+HD Ferries was a short-lived fast catamaran ferry company based in St Helier, Jersey.
+The company had daily departures (six crossings per day; average crossing time per leg of just one hour) from Jersey to Guernsey and initially onwards to Cherbourg and later St Malo.

 History

 HD Ferries was established in January 2007 following the cessation of Emeraude Lines in November 2005.
 Earlier, Condor Ferries and Emeraude Lines were the only two services operating in the region.
 The States of Jersey, States of Guernsey and Regional Council of Brittany required an additional ferry service to meet the demand for passenger and freight travel between the Channel Islands and France.
 The Jersey authorities had been attempting to encourage other companies to start a rival service to Condor, to maintain a competitive environment.

-In June 2007 HD Ferries announced that it planned to incorporate Alderney and Cherbourg into the route.
-Following a berthing trial in Alderney harbourmaster Steve Shaw gave HD Ferries the go ahead subject to certain conditions.
+In June 2007, HD Ferries announced that it planned to incorporate Alderney and Cherbourg into the route.
+Following a berthing trial in Alderney, harbourmaster Steve Shaw gave HD Ferries the go-ahead subject to certain conditions.
 The Alderney service never started.